 In Semester 2 2017, the University adopted an online educational module as a learning tool for students to understand the nature of sexual consent.
-Based on recommendations by the Safer Communities Advisory Group, Epigeum’s Consent Matters module was selected for a first phase trial period.
-During this period, all current students are encouraged to complete the module via the University’s website.
-The module will be compulsory for all new undergraduate students from Semester 1, 2018.
+Based on recommendations by the Safer Communities Advisory Group, Epigeum’s Consent Matters module was selected, and all current students were encouraged to complete the module.
+As of Semester 1 2018, the module is compulsory for all new undergraduate students.

 Orientation sessions for new students commencing at the University have been updated to increase understanding of student obligations and responsibility under the Student Code of Conduct.
 This includes more comprehensive discussion of acceptable behaviours and what it means to study in an inclusive and respectful environment.
 All new students are also informed of emergency procedures, where to access support and where to go to complete important educational modules, including Consent Matters, Cultural Competence and Academic Honesty.

 The 1800 SYD HLP (1800 793 457) phone service was implemented in October 2015 to improve visibility and accessibility of key support units across the University in the event of an incident.
 Students can be immediately connected to Campus Security, complaints handling staff, support services, and local 24/7 rape and domestic violence services.
 It also enables staff members to connect with staff support services and specialist advice to assist student in distress.